Sustainable Agriculture Institute

 Creating job descriptions

-Hiring managers can create job ads based on full job descriptions of each role.
+Hiring managers can create job ads based on the full job descriptions of each role.
 Job ads should be clear and accurately represent the open position.

 They should include: